hildebrandt-carl/PhysicalCoverage/README.md

 ### Software

 We require several python packages to run our software.
 To install them you can use the package manager `pip`.
+We tested this using `Python 3.7`.

 ```bash
 sudo apt install python3-pip